zateutsch/pwa-docs/docs/builder/android.md

 * A Google developer account ($25)
 * An android device or Android emulator for testing

-An Apple Developer account (which are available for a yearly subscription of $99)
 ## Packaging

 The first step is to generate your Android package with PWABuilder.